 Disappointing, no doubt, especially because one of the big interests behind this trip was to visit this lake after reading all about it on the internet and we were really looking forward to it.
 We consoled ourselves that Warangal was not too far off and we could make another trip only for the lake.
 Despite all that, it certainly was thrilling to venture there in the dark and the lake was eerily beautiful.

 We drove back and reached Warangal city by 9 PM and headed straight to the Hotel Geetha Bhavan where our accommodation was booked for the night.
-A nice dinner at Hotel Ashoka was followed up with another round of Meenakshi Pan.
-Everybody wanted “Meenakshi”, it sounded hilarious to the rest of us who did not eat pan usually !
+A nice dinner at Hotel Ashoka ended our tour for the day.

 We walked back to Geetha Bhavan and dozed off, leaving the remaining part of the trip plan for the next day.